preftech/dash-tabulator/README.md

 * Create an assets directory
   * See https://dash.plotly.com/external-resources for customization options
-* Add a javascript file with a window.<CustomNameSpace> method
+* Add a javascript file with a window.<CustomNameSpace> method (below we call it myNamespace)
   * An example is provided in the assets/custom_tabulator.js file
   * Note the Namespace and the function printIcon
 * Register that method in your python app